 The penalty parameter of the error term takes only values greater than zero (C > 0) and $\xi_i \ge 0$ is a minimum error when two groups are not linearly separable (e.g., due to noise in training data).
-The samples $\{x_i\}$ , where $x_i \in \mathbb{R}^n$ , from the training set are mapped into a high dimensional feature space F by means of the transformation $\phi(x_i)$ , where $\phi(x) : \mathbb{R}^n \to F$ .
-This transformation makes the samples of two groups (ARs and Non-ARs) separable, as shown in Figure 8.
-Then, the similarity between observations $x_i$ and $x_j$ is computed by kernel function $K(x_i, x_j)$ that can be expressed as an inner product $\langle \phi(x_i), \phi(x_j) \rangle_F$ in the feature space F. Hence, it is sufficient to know $K(x_i, x_j) = \langle \phi(x_i), \phi(x_j) \rangle_F$ rather than $\phi(x)$ explicitly (Burges, 1998).
+The samples x_i from training set are mapped into a higher dimensional space by the kernel function to make the samples of two groups (ARs and Non-ARs) separable, as shown in Figure 7.